-They also have a section that offers four menu items for $4.
+Steak N’ Shake has a section on their menu that offers four items for $4.
 Your options include three different steakburgers and chicken tenders.
 If you order a $4 steakburger meal, then hold the fries and cookie.
 Choose a side salad without dressing as your additional side.
 Avoid the chicken tender meal because it’s breaded.

 #5.
 Add low-carb toppings

 Steak n’ Shake offers several low carb toppings for your steakburgers, such as cheese, bacon, and guacamole.
 Add these toppings to your dish in place of sauces and dressings to enhance the flavor without tacking on the carbs.

 Here’s a word of caution about mayonnaise.
 Most store-bought or restaurant quality mayonnaise contains cheap vegetable oil and refined sugar.

 For example, here is a list of the ingredients of the garlic mayonnaise at Steak and Shake based on the nutritional information found on their website:

 “Water, soybean oil, vegetable puree (carrot, celery, onion, salt and citric acid), garlic puree (garlic and vinegar), distilled vinegar, sugar, egg yolk, whole eggs (dried), lemon juice concentrate, modified food starch, potassium sorbate, sodium benzoate (preservatives), citric acid, calcium disodium edta (to protect freshness), natural flavors, and caramel color.”

 We also noticed that some of the menu items contain liquid margarine.
 This won’t affect your carb count too much, but it’s a good reminder that eating at home using ghee or butter instead is always best.